 How to get to Sigiriya:

 I took a flight into Colombo with Sri Lankan Airlines from the United States.
-I then hopped on a bus and went along the Colombo-Habarana highway turning towards the East for about three hours, as you can see the signs on the road.
-Arriving in Inamaluwa, proceed about another 10 km to arrive at Sigiriya.
+I then hopped on a bus and went along the Colombo-Habarana Highway turning towards the East for about three hours, as you can see the signs on the road.
+Arriving in Inamaluwa, we proceeded about another 10 km to arrive at Sigiriya.

 Where to stay in Sigiriya:

 I stayed at Cinnamon Hotel’s Habarana Village where the cozy cottages are actually thatched-roofed rows of rooms with painted brownish yellow exteriors.
-The paint is mixed with mud to ensure its harmony with nature.
+The paint is mixed with mud to ensure it’s in harmony with nature.
 There is serenity here across from the lush forested land that borders the stunning lake.
 It was designed to reflect the rural environs and simplicity of village life.
 The only thing I heard was rustling leaves and chirping birds, so it was quiet and peaceful.